hpc2n/linux-command-line-101/docs/index.md

     Password:
     Verification code:
     ```
-    - The verification code it askes about is a 2FA that you need to set.
+    - The verification code it asks about is a 2FA that you need to set.
 See here: <a href="https://www.nsc.liu.se/support/2fa/" target="_blank">https://www.nsc.liu.se/support/2fa/</a>.
     - You will probably not need it for the course, but the compute project ID is: naiss2024-22-1676
     - The project storage for the course project is in ``/proj/linux-intro/users/YOUR-USERNAME``
         - Example, for the user ``x_birbr``, this would be: ``/proj/linux-intro/users/x_birbr``